 One example is the use of incidental items to ease in the owner’s development of an engineer’s estimate and speed the design process.
 Also, in numerous cases, notes and restrictions have been added to the contract documents that conflict with mandatory construction clauses noted in regulations.
 A project engineer may believe that they are eliminating potential claims, when in reality, they are probably causing one or possibly a bid protest.
 Effective biddability reviews help mitigate these and other risks.

 Every attempt should be made to mitigate or eliminate potential issues that could lead to project delays prior to advertisement.
 If this is not possible, these issues should be clearly identified in the contract documents.
 Issues include coordinating with other ongoing projects, coordinating with outside agencies and municipalities, and maintaining existing systems during construction (e.g., signals, roadway lighting).

 All design offices should have a standing operating procedure that no project be advertised without a guarantee that all environmental permits have been secured, all right-of-way has been acquired, and all necessary utility relocations have been completed or clearly noted in the contract documents.

 Although these suggestions may seem obvious or simple, unfortunately, they are often ignored or bypassed in the name of swift project delivery.
 The sharp increases in the number and dollar amount of claims submitted prove this fact.
 Employing these sensible construction management practices before the contract is advertised can help avoid contract claims and protect your project’s bottom line.

-Steve Marciszewski is an associate and Construction Management and Inspection Department manager for EBA Engineering, Inc. He has more than 30 years of operations experience in construction and program management.
-He can be reached at 443.374.0256, firstname.lastname@example.org, or on LinkedIn.
+Kevin Kreis, PE, CDT, DBIA, is the Senior Vice President and Director of the Construction Management and Inspection Department for EBA Engineering, Inc. He has more than 40 years of operations experience in construction and program management.
+He can be reached at 410.504.6094 or email@example.com.